microsoft/powerbi-visuals-utils-formattingutils/docs/api/value-formatter.md

 # valueFormatter
 > The ```valueFormatter``` provides the simplest way to format numbers, strings and dates.

-The ```powerbi.extensibility.utils.formatting.valueFormatter``` module provides the following functions, interfaces and classes:
+The internal module ```import { valueFormatter } from "powerbi-visuals-utils-formattingutils"``` provides the following functions, interfaces and classes:

 * [IValueFormatter](#ivalueformatter)
   * [format](#ivalueformatterformat)